How to Forgive My Spouse for Lying

 Ask your spouse why they lie

 When things are calm, I encourage you to ask your significant other why they are being dishonest.
 You may feel like lashing out, yelling, screaming, cursing, or many other angry actions, but those behaviors won’t help.
 Understanding why they lie can help determine what the next steps are and will help in the process of forgiveness.
-To understand more about why someone lies, you and your spouse can work through my workbook HERE.
+To understand more about why someone lies, you and your spouse can work through my workbook that helps you figure out why you lie.

 There are many reasons people lie, but until you know the reason, it would be unwise and irresponsible to act in anger, even though you are hurt.
 There may be a reason for the lie in your partner’s perspective that seems right to them.